Research/Scholarship

 Nursing Home Immersion

-The Learning by Living© Project was designed and implemented in 2005 by Dr. Marilyn Gugliucci and has continued to expand through the years.
-Medical students are “admitted” into nursing homes to “Live the Life” of an elder nursing home resident for approximately two weeks – 24/7 – complete with a medical diagnosis and standard procedures of care.
-This project utilizes a qualitative ethnographic research design, whereby a “culture” is observed from the researcher (medical student) living within the environment (nursing home).
-This program appears to be the first of its kind in any medical training program and has been featured in the New York Times, AOL Health, The Boston Globe, Sirius Radio, and other major media spots.
-A documentary filmed on the project by an independent film producer located in New York City was due to be released in the spring of 2011.
+The Learning by Living© Nursing Home Immersion Research project was designed and implemented in 2005 by Marilyn R. Gugliucci, M.A., Ph.D., director of Geriatrics Education and Research within the Medical School’s Division of Geriatrics.
+For 15 years, medical students were “admitted” into nursing homes to live the life of an older nursing home resident for approximately two weeks — 24/7 — complete with a medical diagnosis and standard procedures of care.
+This project utilized a qualitative ethnographic/autobiographic research design, whereby a culture is observed from the researcher (medical student) living within the environment (nursing home) focused on the student’s experiences.
+The research question for each student was: “What is it like for me to the live the life as an older nursing home resident?”
+This program appears to be the first of its kind in any medical training program and has been featured in the New York Times, AOL Health, The Boston Globe, Sirius World Wide Radio, CBS Evening News, and other major media.
+Due to the risks of COVID infection, the Nursing Home Immersion project is on hold.

 48-Hour Hospice Home Immersion

-The UNE COM Learning by Living 48 Hour Hospice Home Immersion Project (referred to as Hospice Home Immersion Project) was piloted in December 2014.
-It was designed and implemented as an experiential medical education learning model by Marilyn R. Gugliucci, Ph.D., Director of Geriatrics Education and Research, within the Medical School’s Division of Geriatrics.
+The UNE COM Learning by Living 48 Hour Hospice Home Immersion Project (PDF) (referred to as the Hospice Home Immersion Project) was piloted in December 2014.
+It was designed and implemented as an experiential medical education research and learning model by Marilyn R. Gugliucci, M.A, Ph.D.
+The research design is based on qualitative ethnographic/autobiographic methods.
+The research question each student needs to address is: “What is it like for me to live in an acute care (ICU) 18-bed hospice home and what will I take from this immersion into my future career as a physician?”

 Rand Geriatrics Immersion Scholarship

-UNE COM's Division of Geriatrics is pleased to announce we are now accepting applications for the 2020 Rand Geriatrics Immersion Scholarship.
-The scholarship is made possible by a generous gift from Judith and Chase Rand, D.O., who are committed to inspiring medical students to enter geriatric medicine.
-Dr. Rand was instrumental in the creation of MatureCare, the geriatrics practice group operated by UNE COM that provides curriculum development and training as well as care.
-Recipients of the award will be known as Rand Scholars.
-Two opportunities are available:
+UNE COM’s Division of Geriatrics accepts applications each academic year for the Chase Rand Geriatrics Immersion Scholarship.
+The scholarship is made possible by a generous gift from Judith and Chase Rand, D.O., who are committed to inspiring medical students to enter geriatrics medicine.
+Rand was instrumental in the creation of MatureCare, the geriatrics practice group operated by UNE COM that provides curriculum development and training as well as care.
+Recipients of the award are known as Rand Scholars.
+Applications are announced through the UNE COM RSAS Office and medical students in their first year through fourth year are eligible to apply.
+If selected, fellowship funding is applied directly to the student tuition.

 Student Fellowships and Scholarships

-All students who are awarded fellowships present at national and local meetings to enhance professional development and complement students’ CVs.
-Work on publications is also supported through the division.
+All students who are awarded fellowships present at national and local meetings to enhance professional development and complement their CVs.
+Work on case studies and publications is also supported through the Division of Geriatrics.